 Mistake 2: Poor labeling in dashboards

-It's really hard to get the amount of labels in your dashboards right, because you can overdo it or you can fail at presenting the numbers.
+It's really hard to get the number of labels in your dashboards right because you can overdo it or you can fail at presenting the numbers.
 Take a look at the chart below.
 It has practically no labels.

 Many of the labels are missing and the pie charts are completely without labels or even a legend.
 We basically have no idea what we're looking at.